DaemonNikolay/HCI-NSU-course-41/English/topics_eng.md

 A program that has a payload but does not have a reproduction routine is known as a Trojan.

+> Symplified

+There are a lot of different crimes in computing including viruses, mail bombing, phishing and others.
+A computer virus is a program that can reproduce itself,  infectes computer or makes it to behave in an unusual way.
+What's more, it infects host programs by attaching to them.
+The first instruction in the host program is replaced with a JUMP command that changes the normal instruction sequence.
+As a result, the virus instructions are executed.

+When a virus attaches to operating system programs, it is said to have patched the OS.
+Viruses are normally attached to command (.COM extension files) or executable files (.EXE files).
+A virus is loaded into memory when infected program is executed.
+Therefore, the virus then becomes a memory resident and stays there until the computer is switched off.
+When a virus is triggered by a predetermined event, it operates the payload.
+Viruses usually have 4 main parts:

+* A misdirection routine that enables it to hide itself
+* A reproduction routine that allows it to copy itself into other programs
+* A trigger that causes the payload
+* A payload that causes the damage and may be a harmless joke or very destructive.

+A program that has a payload but does not have a reproduction routine is known as a Trojan.

 ---

 ## 11. COMPUTERS IN OUR LIFE